ChanseyIsTheBest/FPSLocker-Warehouse/README.md

 > 🖌️ - *UI broken animations* - game must be adjusted to have them rendered correctly at higher FPS, example: `Another Code: Recollection`

-> 📺 - *Cutscenes* - they must be blocked to certain framerate to not be have issues, example: `The Legend of Zelda: Breath of the Wild`
+> 📺 - *Cutscenes* - they must be blocked to certain framerate to not cause issues, example: `The Legend of Zelda: Breath of the Wild`

 > 🎮 - *Button polling* - it must be adjusted to not miss button presses at higher FPS, example: `NARUTO SHIPPUDEN: Ultimate Ninja STORM 4 ROAD TO BORUTO`